robincornett/add-featured-image-column/readme.txt

 == Upgrade Notice ==

-Really fixed the featured image column for mobile.
+Updated output if a post has no featured image

 == Changelog ==